Elevation: 11,736 ft

 Climbing and access information for this peak is on Page 253 of the book.
 Derek Percoski and Dave Pahlas have provided the additional route information found below.
 Updated August 2019

 Pegasus Peak sits east of Surprise Valley and north of Standhope Peak.
-It is the northernmost peak on a rugged ridge line that includes two other 11ers, Andromeda and Altair.
-Rick Baugher and Chuck Ferguson made the first ascent in 1994.
+It is the northernmost peak on a rugged ridge line that includes two other 11ers, Andromeda and Altair Peak.
+Rick Baugher and Chuck Ferguson made the first ascent of Pegasus Peak in 1994.
 USGS Standhope Peak

 Southeast Face, Class 3 by Derek Percoski

 I climbed the Southeast Face just east of the South Ridge on Class 3 terrain.
 There are plenty of opportunities to improvise a scrambling route.
 A gully just north of Point 10727 also appears to provide a clear path.
 This information is primarily useful to a climber looking to do Andromeda in the same day, since accessing the Southeast Face would otherwise involve hiking past the standard route described in the book.

 Dave’s route traverses the peak.
 His trip report is linked below.
 Dave describes the actual climb as follows: